The 2020 edition of the Grand National has made history….for all the wrong reasons.

 Two coded bomb threats were sent to Aintree officials, and they had no choice but to evacuate the track of the 60,000 punters in attendance, jockeys, trainers, owners, stable staff, media employees and local residents.

-Police and security services placed a lockdown on the course and carried out a series of controlled explosions, meaning that an estimated 20,000 people had to make do without theirs cars, house keys and other personal effects for the weekend – many generous Merseysiders put up stranded racegoers for the night.
+Police and security services sealed off the course and carried out a series of controlled explosions, meaning that an estimated 20,000 people had to make do without theirs cars, house keys and other personal effects for the weekend – many generous Merseysiders put up stranded racegoers for the night.

 Eventually, Aintree passed a safety inspection, and the 1997 Grand National was allowed to take place on the Monday, with 20,000 free tickets given away by race officials.